 It’s important to determine what your needs and values are when it comes to selecting a marketing partner.
 Many forceful marketing agencies will demand complete control of your website, social media, and any other marketing materials you commission.
 The good news is that great agencies will work with you as a partner, allowing you to retain full control of your marketing materials even after the termination of the business relationship.

-It’s important to understand that there is a big difference between a report that shows 500 referrals to your website and a report that show 500 referrals that created a 25% increase in sales.
-Great marketing partners become part of your team—which is why you should be mindful of the agencies values and if they parallel your own.
+It’s important to understand that there is a big difference between a report that shows 500 referrals to your website and a report that shows 500 referrals that created a 25% increase in sales.
+Great marketing partners become part of your team—which is why you should be mindful of the agency’s values and if they parallel your own.

 Knowing the right questions to ask before hiring a marketing agency can save you from deceptive contracts and lost assets.
 Before you sign your name on the dotted line, consider what you care about in a partnership and how a marketing company can help you reach your goals while upholding your core values.
 Once you’ve met with a few agencies and listened to their answers, you’ll have a better idea of who you should hire.